dascritch/cpu-audio/INTERNALS.md

 INTERNALS
 =========

-The way cpu-audio.js is working internally.
+The way cpu-audio.js is working internally, mainly on its use of shadowed DOM elements per tag names, ID and class names.
 If you want to create a themed build, you should read this.

 Most of the informations about how to use JS to enhance externally the player can be find in the [API.md](API.md) page.

 Guidelines to create a theme
 ============================